 Response variables were chosen for their relationship with bone health and include dietary intakes of calcium, vitamin D, vitamin C, protein, alcohol, potassium, magnesium, phosphorus, and zinc.

-Calcium and vitamin D are necessary for calcium absorption and bone formation; in postmenopausal women, calcium intake was positively associated with FN BMD change and hypothesized to reduce bone loss (27) and there is good evidence to suggest that intakes of combined calcium and vitamin D are beneficial for BMD (28,29).
-Vitamin C is an antioxidant that could reduce bone loss by counteracting oxidative stress that may reduce BMD, and dietary intakes have been associated with increased BMD (30,31).
-Protein is necessary for many bone-related activities including growth factors and hormones that impact bone synthesis, break-down, and bone matrix structure (32).
-Moderate alcohol intake has been positively associated with BMD and less bone loss by promoting secretion of calcitonin or increasing endogenous estrogens (27,33,34).
-Phosphorus is necessary for mineralization of the skeleton; inadequate levels results in impaired bone integrity and can lead to osteomalacia (35).
-Magnesium may influence bone metabolism through its necessity as a co-factor in metabolism and enzymatic processes; directly, it may decrease hydroxyapatite crystal size (36).
-Zinc is necessary for collagen synthesis and osteoblastic activity and a trial among postmenopausal women showed that supplementation resulted in a small increase in BMD over a 2-year period (36,37).
-Potassium is hypothesized to benefit bone by producing an alkaline environment, reducing the need to recruit skeletal calcium salts to counteract the acids generated from acid-generating foods (4,36).

-Dietary variables were adjusted for energy intake using the residual method (5).
-We fit the 37 food groups as predictor variables and included the 9 described dietary nutrients as response variables using PROC PLS to obtain the dietary patterns (“factors”).
-Split-sample cross-validation with van der Voet’s test and inspection of correlation plots between the predictor and response scores were used to order to determine the optimal, interpretable, number of factors to retain (22).
-This was done as the PLS procedure utilizes the correlation between the predictor and response score to construct successive factors; each successively derived factor describes a decreasing amount of variation explained by the covariance between the predictors and response variables.
+Food groups and nutrient response variables were adjusted for energy intake using the residual method (5).
+We fit the 37 food groups as predictor variables and included the 9 described dietary nutrients as response variables to obtain the dietary patterns (“factors”).
+Split-sample cross-validation with van der Voet’s test and inspection of correlation plots between the predictor and response scores were used to determine the number of factors to retain (22).

 The retained factors were entered as continuous variables in regression models with continuous BMD as the outcome.
 Unadjusted and multivariable regression models were constructed separately for LS and FN BMD, adjusting for age, BMI, physical activity level, smoking status (current smokers/not), and national deprivation category (category 6 [least affluent/most deprived] as reference).
 Factors were that were significant in these models were additionally categorized into quartiles to explore potential non-linear relationships.
 All P-values are two-sided.
-Test for trend of LS and FN BMD across quartiles of the dietary patterns were conducted with contrast statements in PROC GLM.
+We tested LS and FN BMD for trend across quartiles of the dietary patterns.

-Additional adjustment for previous hormone therapy use (HRT; yes: n=1259/no: n=870) and the interaction between the selected dietary patterns and previous HRT use were initially included but were not significant and not retained in the final model.
-Sensitivity analyses excluding participants with energy intake <3.35 megajoules (MJ) or >14.65 MJ (n=20), and participants with rheumatoid arthritis (n=40), osteoarthritis (n=358), or other unspecified bone diseases (n=18) did not markedly alter effect estimates.
+Additional adjustment for previous hormone therapy use (HRT; yes: n=1259) and the interaction between the selected dietary patterns and previous HRT use were initially included but were not significant and not retained in the final model.
+Sensitivity analyses excluding participants with energy intake <3.35 megajoules (MJ) or >14.65 MJ (n=20), and participants with rheumatoid arthritis (n=40), osteoarthritis (n=358), other unspecified bone diseases (n=18), previous bisphosphonates use (yes:n=14), or oral steroid use (yes: n=44) did not markedly alter effect estimates.
 Regression models without energy-adjustment for food groups were explored but did not result in differences in results from regression modelling and were left adjusted.
 All reported significance levels are two-sided.

 RESULTS